thediveo/lxkns/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/thediveo/lxkns)](https://goreportcard.com/report/github.com/thediveo/lxkns)

-`lxkns` is a Golang package for discovering Linux kernel namespaces as well as mount points in mount namespaces, and relating them to containers, where possible.
+`lxkns` is a Golang package for discovering Linux kernel namespaces as well as mount points in mount namespaces.
+It then relates them to containers, where possible.
 In every nook and cranny of your Linux hosts.

 Discovery can be operated as a stand-alone REST service (both web UI and JSON